-- 1 The curve is used in a manner that compliments the overall design and to separate the tournament identity and the Special Olympics identity. - 2 Special Olympics and the Accredited Program are recognized through use of the local Accredited Program mark. - 3 Photography can be integrated using the curve to create distinction between the program mark and the tournament identity and information.
+- The curve is used in a manner that compliments the overall design and to separate the tournament identity and the Special Olympics identity. - Special Olympics and the Accredited Program are recognized through use of the local Accredited Program mark. - 3 Photography can be integrated using the curve to create distinction between the program mark and the tournament identity and information.

-National or State tournament

-using tournament identity
+National, State or Provincial tournament Using tournament identity

-Social Media
+Social Media Avatars & Imagery

-Avatars and imagery